ManoloEsS/cli-password-manager/README.md

 ---

-## 🙏 Acknowledgements
+## 🙏 Project made for the Boot.dev 2025 Hachathon.

-Thanks to all contributors and users!
+Contributors:
+-ManoloEsS
+-Soullessgent